SD-sms/ufs/doc/UsersGuide/BuildingRunningTesting/FIRE.rst

    ./manage_externals/checkout_externals

-Build the SRW App with Fire Behavior enabled
+Build the SRW App with Fire Behavior Enabled
 --------------------------------------------

 To build the SRW with fire behavior code, use the following command: